 Why Dead Horse Bay?

-Would you believe it is a beach in Brooklyn?
+it is a beach in Brooklyn?

 In the horse-and-buggy world of 18th century New York, dead horses wound up at rendering plants in outer Brooklyn.